attorney755/Country_Information_App/README.md

 sudo service haproxy restart
 ```

-Did this because configuring HAProxy allows for efficient traffic distribution between multiple servers, improving the application's availability and reliability.
+I did this because configuring HAProxy allows for efficient traffic distribution between multiple servers, improving the application's availability and reliability.

----

 ## Testing the Deployment

 ### 1. Access the Application via Load Balancer

 From my host machine, I accessed the application through the load balancer to verify that it is serving traffic correctly.

 ```sh